Skip to content

 What Is Enamel Cast-Iron?

-It also helps to avoid your food sticking to your enamel cast-iron.
+It also helps to prevent your food from sticking to your enamel cast iron.

 Good quality brands such as Le Creuset, Staub, and some less expensive brands will give you a non-stick and nonporous surface which will allow your dishes to develop a fond.